-

 Calculus of inverse functions: Inverse function theorem and the Legendre transformation (Part I)

 Given a function such as \(\tan x\), could you write \(\frac{d}{dx} \arctan x\) and \(\int \arctan x \; dx\), just from \(\tan x\), \(\frac{d}{dx} \tan x\) and \(\int \tan x \; dx\)?
 With some caveats, the inverse function theorem answers the former while the Legendre transformation answers the later.
+We’ll approach this with as much geometric intuition as possible, avoiding the dry application of formulas.

 -